Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/EKS_EFS_Creation_Steps.md

 ```

 > [!NOTE]
 > We set `minSize` and `desiredCapacity` to be 0 because AWS does not create your cluster successfully if no nodes are available.
 For example, if you specify `desiredCapacity` to be 2 but there are no available 2 nodes, your cluster creation will fail due to timeout even though there are no errors.
-The easiest way to avoid this is to create the cluster with 0 nodes and increase the number of nodes later.
+The easiest way to avoid this is to create the cluster with 0 nodes and increase the number of nodes later in the EKS console.
+After you increase number of nodes in your node groups, make sure GPU nodes are in the same subnet.
+This is required for EFA to work.
+If they aren't, you can remove them and add new ones.
+Alternatively, you can also limit the number of subnets to be 1.
+This way all nodes will always be on the same subnet.
+A drawback is sometimes certain subnets do not have enough GPU instances available and wait time can be long.

 ### c.
 Create the EKS cluster